-Before you jump into calling your insurance agent to change your policy, let’s talk about what broad form insurance is, who it is a good option for and how much it costs.
+Before you call your insurance agent to change your policy, let’s talk about what broad form insurance is, who it is a good option for and how much it costs.

 What is broad-form insurance?

 Broad form insurance is minimal auto liability insurance for one named driver.
-One named driver means there is one driver listed on the policy and no other drivers are covered.
-You may be wondering why it’s called broad form if it only covers minimal liability.
+One named driver means one driver is listed on the policy and no other drivers are covered.
+You may wonder why it’s called broad form if it only covers minimal liability.
 That doesn’t seem broad at all, right?

 Most insurance policies are either basic form or broad form.